Microsoft/azure-docs.pt-pt/articles/load-balancer/tutorial-load-balancer-basic-internal-portal.md

 ---
-title: 'Tutorial: Criar um balanceador de carga interno – portal do Azure'
+title: 'Tutorial: Create an internal load balancer - Azure portal'
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Este tutorial mostra-lhe como criar um balanceador de carga básico interno com o portal do Azure.
+description: This tutorial shows you how to create an internal Basic load balancer by using the Azure portal.
 services: load-balancer
 documentationcenter: na
 author: asudbring